isayantan/LatentToken/README.md

             save=True)
 ```
 ### Logistic Regression
-Here we plot the comparison of Logistic Regression and LSA-enhanced Logistic Regression on the training
+Here we plot the comparison of Logistic Regression and LSA-enhanced Logistic Regression on the training dataset:

 <p align="center">
   <img src="plots/LogisticRegression_train.png" alt="Logistic_train">
 </p>

-and test datasets.
+and test datasets:

 <p align="center">
   <img src="plots/LogisticRegression_test.png" alt="Logistic_test">
 </p>

 To reproduce the plots, run the code in `notebooks/sentiment_analysis.ipynb`.
-We find that, as the number of features used in the model decreases, LSA-enhanced Logistic Regression outperforms the original models.
-For example, $100$ features Logistic Regression, which has an ROC AUC score of around 0.82, while the LSA-enhanced counterpart has a score of nearly 0.85.
+We find that LSA-enhanced Logistic Regression outperforms the original models as the number of features used in the model decreases.
+For example, Logistic Regression with 100 features has an ROC AUC score of around 0.82, while the LSA-enhanced counterpart has a score of nearly 0.85.

 ### Advantage with LSA Embedding